Ordering-based Causal Discovery via Generalized Score Matching

-It turns out the answer is affirmative, and we further develop an identifiability result that guarantees the recovery of causal orders from observational discrete data. \paragraph{Contributions} In summary, our work presents the following contributions:
+It turns out the answer is affirmative, and we further develop an identifiability result that guarantees the recovery of causal orders from observational discrete data.

-\begin{itemize}[leftmargin=15pt] \item We characterize the identifiability of a topological order underlying a discrete structural causal model and demonstrate how it can be estimated from the \textit{discrete score} of data distribution.
+\paragraph{\textbf{Contributions.}} Our contributions in this work can be summarized in the following: \begin{itemize}[leftmargin=*] \item We characterize the identifiability of a topological order underlying a discrete structural causal model and demonstrate how it can be estimated from the \textit{discrete score} of data distribution.
 To our best knowledge, this is the \underline{first score matching method} for learning the full causal order from discrete data.

-\item With no assumption about the additive structure, our theory give rise to a condition that extends existing identifiability results for causal order in additive noise and entropic causality frameworks.
+\item With no assumption about the additive structure, our theory gives rise to a condition that extends existing identifiability results for causal order in additive noise.

 \item We enrich the ordering-based literature with a generalization to discrete data, while providing a fresh view to learning structures from categorical variables, which is currently dominated by classical independence test-based and score-and-search approaches (see related works in Appendix \ref{sec:rwork}).